 Among study participants, 106 developed esophageal cancer.
 The bacteria in the mouth of each of these patients at the beginning of these studies were compared to those of another study participant of similar age, sex, and race who remained cancer free.

 Dr. Ahn says the latest findings may lead to guidelines to help physicians in the risk assessment and early detection of esophageal cancers.
-Dr. Ahn is an associate director of population science at Perlmutter Cancer Center and an associate professor in the departments of Population Health and Environmental Medicine at NYU Langone Health.
+Dr. Ahn is an associate director of population science at Perlmutter Cancer Center, an associate professor in the Departments of Population Health and Medicine, and a member of the Division of Environmental Medicine at NYU Langone Health.

 “Early diagnosis could really help because esophageal cancers are often diagnosed in the later stages when the disease is harder to treat,” says Dr. Ahn.